zeptofs/nz-api-documentation/source/index.html.md

 * Often times you'll want to grant your own app access to itself so that you can access the API on your own account.
 We use the term **user** below but the user can be a third party or the same user that owns the OAuth2 application.
 * As noted below, the access token expires every 2 hours.
 To get a new access token without going through steps 1 to 4 again, use the [refresh grant strategy](/#authentication-and-authorisation) to swap a refresh token for a new access token.

+<aside class="notice">Just want to access your own account and don't want to go through the entire authorisation process described below?
+Checkout how to create a <a href="/#personal-access-token">Personal Access Token</a>.</aside>

 1. **Create a Split account**

     If you haven't already, you'll want to create a sandbox Split account at [https://go-sandbox.split.cash](https://go-sandbox.split.cash).